socsieng/sendkeys/README.md

 A continuation can be used to ignore the next keystroke or instruction.
 This is useful to help with formatting a long sequence of character and inserting a new line for readability.

 Insert a continuation using the character sequence `<\>`.
 The following instruction the sequence will be skipped over (including another continuation).

+## Prerequisites

+This application will only run on macOS 10.11 or later.

+When running from the terminal, ensure that the terminal has permission to use accessibility features.
+This can be done by navigating to System Preferences > Security & Privacy > Privacy > Accessibility and adding your terminal application there.